 The Saco River runs parallel to White Mountain Highway, which serves as the town’s Main Street, and offers easy access to paddling adventures.
 Whether you are kayaking, tubing, canoeing, or paddleboarding, the Saco is a terrific option, given its average three-foot depth, meandering path, scenic views, sandy beaches, and rope swings along the way.

 Another good choice is Barnes Field Group Campsite.
 As its name implies, this is a larger site well-suited for groups.
 It’s situated north of town at the foot of Mount Washington and has easy access to hiking and cross-country skiing trails.
-Keep in mind there’s a fee mid-May through mid-October, and reservations are recommended.
+Keep in mind there’s a fee from mid-May through mid-October, and reservations are recommended.
 By winter, the site remains open on a first-come, first-serve basis.

 north-conway-dining